-First, if you have minor children you probably want to decide who will finish raising them if both you and their other parent die before they’re grown.
-And, you probably want to leave instructions regarding how your assets should be used for the benefit of your minor children, and whether, how and when any remaining assets should be given to them once they are grown.
+If you have minor children you probably want to decide who will finish raising them if both you and their other parent die before they’re grown.
+You probably also want to leave instructions regarding how your assets should be used for the benefit of your minor children after your death; and whether, when and how any remaining assets should be given to them once they are grown.

-Also, and unfortunately, sometimes people who have been appointed to serve in these roles decide to administer the assets that have been entrusted to them more for their own benefit than for those who are designated to benefit under the Will, trust document or court order.
-When this happens, you will probably need legal assistance to recover assets that have been inappropriately transferred or applied, and/or to have this person removed from office and replaced by someone else who can be trusted to properly administer the assets.
+Also, and unfortunately, sometimes people who have been appointed to serve in these roles decide to administer the assets that have been entrusted to them more for their own benefit than for those who are designated to benefit under the Will, trust document, or court order.
+When this happens, you will probably need the assistance of a Utah trust attorney to recover assets that have been inappropriately transferred or applied, and/or to have this person removed from office and replaced by someone else who can be trusted to properly administer the assets.

-To learn more about any of these topics, click on the links below:
+To learn more about any of these topics that our probate attorneys in Utah handle, click on the links below:

 Whether you want to properly plan your estate, you have been appointed trustee or nominated as personal representative (executor) for someone else’s trust or estate, someone close to you has died without a Will (intestate), or you believe that someone is trying to cheat you out of an inheritance, at J.D.
 Milliner & Associates, P.C. our Utah trust, estate and probate attorneys in Salt Lake City can help.

 Call us today at 801-505-5600!

 Probate, Trust, and Estate Planning FAQs